How to handle a bidding war in a hot housing market

-NEW YORK, June 17 (Reuters) - Over the last few years, if you were trying to buy a home in the United States, you were typically up against one other bidder for sales that closed.
+NEW YORK (Reuters) - Over the last few years, if you were trying to buy a home in the United States, you were typically up against one other bidder for sales that closed.

 Last fall, that average rose to two other bidders, according to data from the National Association of Realtors.